Instrasquad series will take place at McLane Baseball Stadium.

 MSU earns a No. 3 seed in the Palo Alto Regional and will face Pepperdine.

-Sikes primarily works with the Spartan outfielders and hitters while also coordinating the base running program.
+Sikes primarily works with the Spartan catchers and hitters while also coordinating the base running program.
 In his first two seasons on the Spartan staff, Sikes has played an integral role in helping the Spartans win the Big Ten Championship in 2011 and earn a berth in the NCAA Tournament in 2012.
+During his tenure at MSU, the Spartans have had 28 MLB Draft selections, including a program-record eight in 2015.

 The Spartans ranked in the top four in the Big Ten in in 2013 in several key offensive categories, including: batting average (.281), slugging percentage (.377) and on-base percentage (.357).
 Spartan hitters also struck out fewer times than any other team in the league.